2 dead in dramatic shootout near upscale Mexican resorts

 The dramatic shooting attack sent tourists scrambling for cover at the resort of Puerto Morelos, just south of Cancun.

-The two suspected drug dealers killed Thursday had apparently arrived at the beach in front of the Azul Beach Resort and the Hyatt Ziva Cancun, claiming it was now their territory.
+The two suspected drug dealers killed Thursday had apparently arrived at the beach in front of the Azul Beach Resort and the Hyatt Ziva Riviera Cancun earlier in the day, claiming it was now their territory.

-“About 15 people arrived on the beach to assassinate two men who had showed up saying they were the new dealers in the area,” the head prosecutor of Quintana Roo state, Oscar Montes de Oca, told the Radio Formula.
+“About 15 people arrived on the beach to assassinate two men who had showed up saying they were the new dealers in the area,” the head prosecutor of Quintana Roo state, Oscar Montes de Oca, told the Radio Formula station.

-The killers apparently arrived by boat.
-There were reports that one tourist had been injured, but state officials did not immediately confirm that.
+He said one of the men targeted in the attack fled into one of the hotels before dying.
+The other died on the beach.
+He also said one person suffered non-life-threatening injuries in the attack, but authorities could not determine whether that person was a hotel employee or a guest because they were still undergoing medical treatment.

+Gov. Carlos Joaquin said the commando wore ski masks and arrived by boat at the beach.
+Montes de Oca said they fled in a boat after the attack.

 The shootings were the latest chapter in drug gang violence that has sullied the reputation of Mexico’s Caribbean coast as a once-tranquil oasis.

-The state police chief wrote in his Twitter account that “There are no seriously injured or kidnapped tourists,” but did not say whether there were any non-serious injuries.

-Guests at the Hyatt Ziva Cancun posted videos and photos of tourists hiding or nervously milling in the lobby and hallways of hotels during the incident.
+Guests at the Hyatt Ziva Riviera Cancun posted videos and photos of tourists hiding or nervously milling in the lobby and hallways of hotels during the incident.

 Guests at the nearby Azul Beach Resort also posted videos of people taking shelter or gathering in the lobby.
 An employee who answered the phone at the hotel said the shooting occurred on the beach near the facility.